cmars/layer-lets-encrypt/README.md

 - Better rate-limiting the registration retries.
 - Not attempting to register if not exposed (can this be detected?).

+## NOT TODOs

-Some things are probably out of scope.
-This layer is intended for securing standalone web applications:
+This layer is intended for securing standalone web applications.
+Some things are out of scope for this layer:

 - Registration behind an HTTP reverse proxy; alternative ports.
 - Other methods like webroot.
 - General purpose registration for charms that provide `interface:http` but don't use `layer:nginx`.

-However, this layer might be a good starting point to develop such things.
+However, this layer might be a useful example for developing such things.

 # License